CustomCheat/LinuxCurse/README.md

 <p>After forge is installed Minecraft launcher will start (make sure u have the minecraft-launcher package) log in and create a new profile and select forge then just hit play!</p>
 <p>If u want to use the modpack later use launcher.py</p>
 <p>Bewere that this comes with no guarantees and some modpacks may not work some forge versions have a specific file name and dont get coppied etc.</p>
-<p>Btw english isn't my first language so sorry for any mistakes if u found one u can make a new Issue or contact me at discord</p>
+<p>Btw english isn't my first language so sorry for any mistakes if u found one contact me at discord</p>

 <h1>For filthy pirates</h1>
 <h3>It is not recommended to use this with an unofficial launcher this is designed for the official launcher!!</h3> <p>This can be used with launchers like tlauncher but only with modification or when it tries to open minecraft-launcher just exit the program go into tlauncher and select the work directory in settings as the .minecraft folder in the LinuxCurse/{modpack} folder (.minecraft Files may not appear u can change this in the file manager settings or use Google...)
 Select forge and start.</p>